Tuscaloosa (film): Production

 The film was shot entirely in the state of Minnesota, with a number of scenes taking place at Carleton College and some at and around director Philip Harder's home.
 Harder first read the novel in the late 1990s and was immediately interested in directing a film adaptation.
 He approached Pixel Farm, a Minneapolis-based visual effects company that Harder had worked with regularly on music videos and commercials, to create the movie.
 Production was set to begin around the late 2000s, with a $3.4 million budget and Thora Birch in talks to star.
-The financial crisis of 2007–2008 set back production and Harder was unable to get the funding necessary for the film.
+The 2008 financial crisis delayed production and Harder was unable to get the funding necessary for the film.

 Patrick Riley, one of the film's producers, was a neighbor of Harder.
 After getting to know him, he decided to help fund the movie.
 Most of the film was shot in two weeks in the fall of 2017.